-- Basic principles, techniques and methodology of interviewing and recording of social casework.
+- Basic principles and techniques of interviewing and recording of social casework and problem-solving methodology.

 - Laws, rules, and regulations governing the operation of the public welfare agency.

-- Community organization and the social problems using public and private community resources.
+- Community organization and the social problems calling for the use of public and private community resources.

 - Basic principles involved in the nature, growth, and development of personality and in-group processes.